unsigned-enby/Jan-Itor/USAGE.md

             - "this,that" will stay as "this,that"
    - `Removles`:
       - Definition:
-         - What you want to remove from a sub item.
+         - What you want to remove from a sub-item.
       - Example:
          - If `Removles` is set to "'" and `Black Space` is set to "a-z":
             - "it's an. example" becomes "its", "an", & "example"